-You're late to work, again.
-No matter how much you reason with yourself, your lateness is probably due to the fact that you couldn't get out of bed.
-It's always unpleasant to drag yourself out of that comfy place, so here are some tips to get you out of bed quickly and help you wake up alert:
+You're late to work (again) because you couldn't get out of bed.
+If you have a hard time dragging yourself out of that comfy place, here are some tips to get you out of bed quickly and help you wake up alert:

 1. Assess your health

 Your drowsiness in the morning might be health-related.
 Perhaps you need a better diet and exercise plan, or maybe you have sleep apnea.
 If you've been doing everything right, go to a doctor for an expert opinion.

 2. Keep a drink on your bedside table